 14. The Kalka-Shimla Railway

 Built at the end of the 19th century to connect Shimla with the rest of the Indian train system, this heritage railway gives riders the experience of traveling on a piece of living history.
 Hop aboard and get ready to discover: it’s famous for its spectacular views of the Himalayan foothills.

 15. Chittorgarh Fort

 Amongst Rajasthan’s many royal forts, Chittorgarh is an obvious standout.
-The largest fort in all of Asia, it spans more than 700 acres atop a 180-metre high promontory.
+The largest fort in all of Asia, it spans more than 700 acres atop a 180-meter high promontory.
 With history dating to the 7th century, the fort has withstood battles, sieges, and more through its tumultuous past—and is still standing proudly today.